This In-Depth Tutorial Covers Top 50 Salesforce Interview Questions and Answers To Help You Ace Any Salesforce Interview in 2021:

 Answer: Salesforce is a pioneering effort for launching a CRM.
 It acts as your Customer Success platform.
 The platform comes with a series of services and tools not only for relationship management but also offers custom app development.

 So, you can run your business from anywhere with the help of Salesforce.
-It stores the data on secure Cloud and this gives it an added advantage.
+It stores the data on a secure Cloud and this gives it an added advantage.

 Q #2) Define a Custom Object in Salesforce?